Picture of by Claire Mangion

 Why You Still Feel Anxious Even After Trying So Many Things

 Have you tried a bunch of things to manage anxiety or stress, but you’re still struggling?
-If that sounds familiar, you’re not alone—and there’s a reason why some strategies that work great in the short term don’t actually help you in the long run.

 Today, I’m going to break it down for you and share how you can go beyond coping and truly heal your anxiety from the inside out.